-Article 7.4 Druging of pre-master 3 programme Supplementary to Article 7.4.1, students are also admissible for the 2021- Based on amended 2022 academic year (admission in September 2021) if, by 31 August 2021 Section 7:37c WHW at the latest, have not obtained a maximum of 18 EC of the designated HBO/university (WO) Bachelor's programme, under the following University Student conditions: Council's advice on The HBO/WO Bachelor's examinations must still be passed before policy (9:33a Higher 1 September 2022, or before the bridging or pre-Master's Education and programme is completed, whichever comes first.
-If this condition is Research Act, not met, the student will not be able to complete or continue the second paragraph) programme. the Bachelor's thesis (or other final project) must be completed Advice of the OLC before the student starts working on the final project for the pre- on each programme Master's programme. via the Teaching and Examination The above supplementary requirements do not apply to non-EEA students Regulations who must complete a Bachelor's programme outside of the Netherlands.
+Supplementary to Article 7.4.1, students are also admissible for the 2022- Based on amended 2023 academic year (admission in September 2022) if, by 31 August 2022 Section 7:37c WHW at the latest, they have not obtained a maximum of 18 EC from the designated HBO/university (WO) Bachelor's programme, under the University Student following conditions: Council's advice on The HBO/WO Bachelor's examinations must still be passed before policy (9:33a Higher 1 September 2023, or before the bridging or pre-Master's Education and programme is completed, whichever comes first.
+If this condition is Research Act, not met, the student will not be able to complete or continue the second paragraph) programme.
+The Bachelor's thesis (or other final project) must be completed Advice of the OLC before the student starts working on the final project for the pre- on each programme Master's programme. via the Teaching and Examination The above supplementary requirements do not apply to non-EEA students Regulations who must complete a Bachelor's programme outside of the Netherlands.